RMerl/asuswrt-merlin/README-merlin.txt

             situations when CTF was enabled
    - FIXED: Mac Filtering wasn't working with Guest networks (Asus bug) (Patch by saintdev)
+   - FIXED: Chosing a client on the MAC Filter page wasn't properly filling the Name field.
+Also reorganized layout a bit.

 376.47 (20-Sept-2014)